simonom/PyCHAM/README.md

 4. The 'run model' button starts the simulation - results will be saved in the output folder in your PyCHAM directory

-5. The 'plot results' button produces (and saves in the output folder) two figures, the first called contours.png that shows the particle number distribution, SOA mass (assuming a density of the particle phase of 1 g/cm3) and particle number concentration against time, and the second called gas_pbb.png that shows the gas-phase concentrations of initial components with time
+5. The 'plot results' button produces (and saves in the output folder) two plots: the particle number distribution, SOA mass and particle number concentration against time, and another that shows the gas-phase concentrations of specified components with time.

 ## Testing

 Unit tests for PyCHAM modules can be found in the PyCHAM/Unit_Testing folder in the Github repository.
 To use, cd to this folder and use python test_module.py with module replaced by the name of the module to be tested.

-Integration testing can be completed using the '.travis.yml' file at the website: travis-ci.org.
+Integration testing can be completed using the '.travis.yml' and 'PyCHAM_CI_test.py' files at the [Travis CI website](https://travis-ci.org).

 The example run output is saved in output/Example_Run/Example_output in the Github repository.
-To reproduce this (e.g. for testing), use the inputs/Example_Run.txt for the chemical scheme, inputs/Example_Run_xml.xml for the xml file and inputs/Example_Run_inputs.txt for the model inputs.
-Note that the example output was produced using version 0.3.4 of PyCHAM.
+To reproduce this, use the inputs/Example_Run.txt for the chemical scheme, inputs/Example_Run_xml.xml for the xml file and inputs/Example_Run_inputs.txt for the model inputs.
+Note that the example output may vary between releases so check correspondence.

 ## Inputs

 ## Chemical Scheme .txt file

-An example chemical scheme .txt file is given in the inputs folder (of the Github repository), called 'Example_Run.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) and modified.
+An example chemical scheme .txt file is given in the inputs folder (of the Github repository), called 'Example_Run.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (FACSIMILE version) and modified.

 Identifiers are required to recognise different sections of the chemical scheme, and these are set in the model variables input folder under the chem_scheme_markers input.
 The